Photos Field Guide

 Did you ask for a sample video?
 I thought so.
 Here you go

-David has published numerous books on how to use technology including the MacSparky Field Guide series that includes books on managing email, going paperless, and how to make a winning presentation.
+David has published numerous books and videos on how to use technology including the MacSparky Field Guide series that includes videos and books on managing email, going paperless, and how to make a winning presentation.
 David is also co-host of the popular Mac Power Users, Automators, and Focused podcasts.
 When not speaking and writing about technology, David is a Business Attorney in Orange County, California.